What’s Soaring? The Art & Science…

 With the “Online Contest” (OLC) you can view flight traces from all over the world, with individual or club competitive standings.

-More locally, here: OLC in America or, for north-central United States including Minnesota, here: OLC R7 Clubs.
+More locally, for north-central United States including Minnesota, here: OLC Region 7.

 Racing